Strippit FC1000/3 Machine

 -- The Machine Must be Level, with equal Pressure on all 6 Barry-Mount Rubber Feet.

--- The 4 Shipping Bolts in Servo Cabinet, and the 4 Bolts in Control Cabinet must be Removed.
+-- The 4 Shipping Bolts in Servo Cabinet, and 4 Bolts in Control Cabinet must be Removed.

 -- The Bolts on the Cross-Bar between Cabinets must be Removed.